Structure of quantum measurements implementable with one round of classical communication: Examples

 In this example, we can also demonstrate the necessity of adaptivity in Bob's POVM.
 For each \(m\), we compute certified upper bounds on the non-adaptive LOCC optimum using the \(\text{NA-LOCC}_m\) SDP hierarchy (level \(k=3\)), and we pair these with lower bounds obtained via a randomized see-saw heuristic restricted to non-adaptive strategies.
 The resulting bounds are also reported in Table~\ref{tab: trine}.

-Even allowing arbitrary single qubit POVMs for the first measuring party, which can be indexed with two classical bits of communication, the non-adaptive upper bound to the success probability at \(m=4\) from the \(\text{NA-LOCC}_m\) SDP hierarchy is \(0.8509\).
+Even allowing arbitrary single-qubit POVMs for the first measuring party, which can be indexed with two classical bits of communication, the non-adaptive upper bound to the success probability for \(m=4\) from the \(\text{NA-LOCC}_m\) SDP hierarchy is \(0.8509\).
 Any extremal POVM on a qubit has at most four outcomes, so $m=4$ suffices to label the local outcome.
-This already lies below the adaptive one round LOCC performance at \(m=2\), whose lower bound from the \(\text{1R-LOCC}_m\) see–saw is \(0.8976\).
+This already lies below the adaptive one round LOCC performance at \(m=2\), whose lower bound from the \(\text{1R-LOCC}_m\) see-saw is \(0.8976\).
 Hence, for this ensemble, achieving the best discrimination probabilities requires adaptivity in addition to non-projective measurements.

+To conclude this example, the discrimination of the double trine ensemble demonstrates several interesting aspects.
+First, we see that, even in the case of qubits, the usage of non-projective measurements for the sending party can provide an advantage over projective measurements.
+Second, the ensemble provides an example for the certification of the advantage of adaptive LOCC protocols over all non-adaptive protocols in the sense of question (d) asked in the Introduction.